Whisky Cask Club

 How to Evaluate a Cask

 Not all casks are created equal.
-The four primary factors are: distillery, cask type, age, and provenance.
+The four primary factors that determine value are: distillery reputation, cask type, age, and provenance.

 Distillery Tiers